upb-lea/openmodelica-microgrid-gym/README.rst

 Install Python Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+This is the short installation guide for Windows and Linux.
+OpenModelica is hardly supported for Mac, they suggest to install in a Linux VM.
+For this reason, running OMG in a Linux VM is strongly recommended for Mac users!

 Since it is not possible to install PyFMI_, a package which is necessary for the communication between the python interface and the environment, via pip, we recommend to install this package in advance in a conda environment.

 - If conda is NOT installed on your PC, install miniconda_ for python 3.8